shivpatel779/jungle_app/README.md

  Very easy to run this application on your system.

- First you need to have thesea are the prerequisite:
+ First you need to have some prerequisite:

  1) Ruby 2.3.0
  2) Postgres Databse